 Not seeing the video?
 Watch it on YouTube…

-The remove a color effect in Camtasia for Mac is really quite forgiving of background shadows.
+Don’t worry too much about getting a perfectly lit set though.
+The remove a color effect in Camtasia is quite forgiving of background shadows.
 Spend a few minutes tweaking the settings a bit and you should be good.
-But if you’re having trouble getting the background to fully disappear or there’s a slight halo around the person, it means you need to upgrade your lighting.
+If you’re having trouble getting the background to disappear or there’s a slight halo around the person, try to upgrade your lighting.
 The more even your lighting, the better the effect will be.

-The easiest thing to try is a couple of hardware store clamp-on work lights with high-output CFL bulbs…and something to clamp them on.
+The easiest thing to try is a couple of hardware store clamp-on work lights with high-output CFL bulbs.
+You’ll also need something to clamp them on.
 Aim the lights so that the green screen doesn’t have dark areas and bright areas.
-Focus your efforts on the area directly behind the person, as you’ll be able to crop out the excess space around the person later (don’t forget to factor in the person’s “gesture zone”).
+Focus your efforts on the area directly behind the person.
+You’ll be able to crop out the excess space around the person later.

-To really throw a lot of light, you need multiple bulbs in each fixture.
+To throw a lot of light, you need a few bulbs in each fixture.
 You could build your own video lighting rig for less than $100 (see video below).
 Or if you’re not into DIY projects, you can shop around for a video softbox.
 CowboyStudio is a good place to start.
-Look for “continuous lighting”–as opposed to flash or strobe lighting.
-Whether you buy or build, it’s best to use a diffusion filter for each light, as that will help keep them from throwing shadows.
+Look for “continuous lighting” as opposed to flash or strobe lighting.
+Whether you buy or build, it’s best to use a diffusion filter for each light.
+That will help keep your lights from throwing shadows.

 Not seeing the video?
 Watch it on YouTube…